publishpress/PublishPress-Blocks/readme.txt

 - Advanced Image block: load and display local and remote video
 - Advanced Video block: load and display local and remote video
 - Supercharge the separator tool with size, color, spaces
-- Social links block: custom icon and links to your favorite social networks
+- Social links block: custom icon and links to any social networks
 - Activate lightbox effect in Gutenberg image galleries
 - Display image information as lightbox caption in galleries
+- Gutenberg post summary based on content headers

 ## ADVANCED GUTENBERG DEMO

 [vimeo https://vimeo.com/264060718]

+<a href="https://www.joomunited.com/wordpress-products/advanced-gutenberg" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>

 ## OTHERS PLUGINS

-** <a href="https://www.joomunited.com/wordpress-products/advanced-gutenberg" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>

 Yes we do plugins and we've got some popular ones :)